afkratz/ChavezCRISPRa/README.md

 - **prescreen_1_validate_sequences_sources.py**

-  - Description - Confirms that prescreen sequences are found within the uniprot sequence listed in Supp 1, throws an error if it fails to locate a sequence
+  - Description - Checks that the sequences in Supp 1 are either designed (ie, human-made) or that they have a known natural source.
+For naturally-sourced sequences, this script checks the listed uniprot entry to confirm that the sequence is indeed found there.
+For a few sequences, there are minor differences to the native sequence, which the script handles explicitly by locating the original sequence.

   - Input files